7 Best Video Hosting Sites of 2022 (Plus Free Options, Ranked)

 Which hosting is best for video website?

-If you website is centered around video I would opt for a premium video hosting site like Vimeo or Wisita.
+If you website is centered around online video hosting, I would opt for a premium video hosting site like Vimeo or Wisita.
 Both of these platforms are great for building a video based website around.

 By the end of 2022, 82% of consumer internet traffic will be video-based.